 Financial funding allows students to pay for their diplomas online.
 Every year $120 billion in financial assistance is offered by the Federal Student Aid Program.
-Undergrads earn an average of $13,000 in grants and scholarships per year.
+Undergraduates earn an average of $13,000 in grants and scholarships per year.
 Online learners will save thousands on college expenses by looking for funding options.

 Almost 7 million students engaged in remote learning courses in 2018.
 Luckily, online students may offer many of the same forms of financial support as on-campus students.
 It will make college more accessible by recognizing scholarships, loans, fellowships, and other forms of financial assistance.
 To apply for federal financial assistance services, online learners should guarantee that the FAFSA is filled out every year.